SonaaRajagopal/Traffic-Optimization-at-Intersection/README.md

-# Traffic-Optimization-at-Intersection
-Managing urban traffic, especially at busy intersections, is a major headache for modern cities.
-The old-school traffic lights with their fixed timings just can't keep up with the changing traffic volumes and conditions, leading to long waits, congestion, and more pollution.
-It's clear that we need smarter solutions to keep our city traffic flowing smoothly.
+🚦 Traffic Optimization at Intersections using YOLOv8 and Real-Time Scheduling Managing urban traffic — especially at busy intersections — is one of the biggest challenges in modern cities.
+Traditional traffic lights operate on fixed timers, which don’t account for the constantly changing traffic conditions.
+This leads to long waiting times, traffic congestion, and increased pollution.

-That's where intelligent traffic signal control systems come in.
-By harnessing machine learning and real-time data, these systems can adjust traffic signals based on what's actually happening on the roads.
-This means smoother traffic flow, shorter wait times, and a more responsive approach to emergencies.
-Imagine a system that detects heavy traffic or an approaching ambulance and adjusts the signals accordingly – that's the future of urban traffic management.

-Our project focuses on creating just such a system, using the YOLOv8 model for precise vehicle detection.
-We'll compare existing algorithms, build a model that prioritizes congested lanes and emergency vehicles, and test it in a real-world intersection scenario.
-The aim is to improve traffic flow and ensure emergency vehicles can get through quickly, making our city streets more efficient and safer for everyone.

-The proposed vehicle detection and traffic signal control system integrates advanced machine learning and adaptive scheduling to optimize traffic management.
-Leveraging a custom-trained YOLOv8 model, the system accurately detects and classifies vehicles, including emergency vehicles like police cars and ambulances, in real-time from traffic camera feeds.
-Integrated with Ultralytic’s default tracker, the YOLO model maintains vehicle positions and counts.
-This real-time data is fed into a priority-based scheduling algorithm, which dynamically adjusts green light durations.
-The algorithm prioritizes lanes with emergency vehicles and allocates green time based on the vehicle count in each lane.
-By combining accurate vehicle detection with adaptive signal adjustments, the system enhances traffic flow efficiency and ensures rapid passage for emergency vehicles.
+🌐 Problem Statement
+Current traffic control systems lack adaptability and fail to respond dynamically to real-time traffic flow or emergency situations.
+As a result:

+🚗 Vehicles often wait longer than necessary.

+🚑 Emergency vehicles struggle to pass through congested intersections.

+🌫️ Urban air quality worsens due to idling and congestion.

+💡 Our Solution
+We're building an intelligent traffic signal control system that adapts in real-time using computer vision and machine learning.
+By leveraging YOLOv8 for vehicle detection and a custom priority-based scheduling algorithm, our system aims to:

+📸 Detect and classify vehicles (cars, buses, bikes, ambulances, etc.) from live traffic feeds.

+📊 Track vehicle counts and positions in each lane using Ultralytics’ built-in tracker.

+⏱️ Dynamically adjust traffic signal timings based on real-time traffic volume.

+🚨 Prioritize emergency vehicles to ensure quick passage.

+🧠 How It Works
+Vehicle Detection:
+A custom-trained YOLOv8 model identifies and classifies vehicles, including emergency types, from traffic camera footage.

+Vehicle Tracking:
+Using Ultralytics' default tracker, the system tracks vehicle positions and counts per lane in real time.

+Dynamic Scheduling Algorithm:
+The algorithm:

+Prioritizes lanes with emergency vehicles.

+Allocates green light duration based on vehicle density in each lane.

+Signal Control:
+Based on the input from the tracking system and the scheduling algorithm, the traffic signals are updated on-the-fly to optimize flow.

+🚀 Features
+✅ Real-time vehicle detection and tracking

+🚦 Adaptive traffic light control based on live traffic conditions

+🚨 Emergency vehicle prioritization

+📈 Performance benchmarking with traditional fixed-time algorithms

+🧪 Testing & Validation
+We are simulating and testing our solution in realistic intersection environments to measure improvements in:

+Average vehicle wait time

+Emergency vehicle response time

+Overall traffic flow efficiency

+🔍 Tech Stack
+YOLOv8 for object detection

+Ultralytics Tracker for real-time vehicle tracking

+Python for core logic and algorithms

+OpenCV for video processing

+Custom Scheduling Algorithm for adaptive signal control

+📌 Future Plans
+🌍 Deploy to real intersections with live camera feeds

+📊 Collect long-term traffic data for continuous model improvement

+🤝 Collaborate with urban traffic authorities for pilot programs

+🤝 Contributing
+Contributions are welcome!
+If you're interested in traffic optimization, computer vision, or real-time systems, feel free to open issues or submit PRs.

+📄 License
+This project is licensed under the MIT License.